Fixed point label attribution for real-time bidding: Theoretical grounding for additive valuation

-We defer the proof of Proposition~\ref{prop:robust} to Appendix~\ref{app:robust}.
-Surprisingly, this notion of myopic optimality also leads to distributional robustness.
-From a learning perspective, this means that this approach alleviates the need of learning the underlying probability distribution $\PP$.
-In particular, if the environment changes and we observe a new probability distribution on the scenario $\QQ$, then the expected reward can still be computed using the formula $ \EE_{S\sim \QQ} V(S) = \EE_{S\sim \QQ}\sum_{i\in[\ell(S)]} \nu(S^i) $.
+even when $\PP\neq\QQ$.
 We emphasize that this is not true for any other valuation mechanism.
 Finally, distributional invariance is often related to causality~\citep{peters2016causal, arjovsky2019invariant}, and it would be an interesting research direction to further explore these connections.